-- 10. Regarding the Zoning Ordinance requirement that the proposed Special Use be in harmony with the general intent and purpose of the Ordinance: - A. Regarding the proposed Special Uses: - (1) All three proposed uses are allowed by right in the B-4 District; the proposed Special Use Permit is to allow multiple uses and buildings. - B. Regarding whether the proposed Special Use Permit is in harmony with the general intent of the Zoning Ordinance:
+10. Regarding the Zoning Ordinance requirement that the proposed Special Use be in harmony with the general intent and purpose of the Ordinance:

-(1) Subsection 5.1.12 of the Ordinance states the general intent of the B-4 District and states as follows (capitalized words are defined in the Ordinance):

-The B-4, General Business DISTRICT is intended to accommodate a range of commercial USES and is intended for application only adjacent to the urbanized areas of the COUNTY.

-- (2) The types of uses authorized in the B-4 District are in fact the types of uses that have been determined to be acceptable in the B-4 District.
-Uses authorized by Special Use Permit are acceptable uses in the district provided that they are determined by the ZBA to meet the criteria for Special Use Permits established in paragraph 9.1.11 B. of the Ordinance. - C. Regarding whether the proposed Special Use Permit is in harmony with the general purpose of the Zoning Ordinance: - (1) Paragraph 2.0 (a) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to secure adequate light, pure air, and safety from fire and other dangers.

-This purpose is directly related to the limits on building coverage and the minimum yard requirements in the Ordinance, and the proposed site plan appears to be in compliance with those requirements.

-(2) Paragraph 2.0 (b) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to conserve the value of land, BUILDINGS, and STRUCTURES throughout the COUNTY.

-It is not clear whether the proposed rezoning will have any impact on the value of nearby properties without a formal real estate appraisal, which has not been requested nor provided, and so any discussion of values is necessarily general.

-- (3) Paragraph 2.0 (c) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to lessen and avoid congestion in the public streets. - a.
-The petitioner is working with the Illinois Department of Transportation to determine if a second access to US 45 North (Cunningham Avenue) would be possible. - b.
-Information on the traffic generated by the proposed Special Use was not submitted. - c.
-Traffic volumes are expected to increase due to the proposed Special Use, but no Traffic Impact Analysis has been done. - d.
-The Somer Township Road Commissioner has been notified of this case, but no comments have been received.
+- A. Regarding the proposed Special Uses: - (1) A contractor's facility with no outdoor storage and/or operations is allowed by right in the B-4 District; the proposed Special Use Permit is to allow multiple buildings. - B. Regarding whether the proposed Special Use Permit is in harmony with the general intent of the Zoning Ordinance: - (1) Subsection 5.1.12 of the Ordinance states the general intent of the B-4 District and states as follows (capitalized words are defined in the Ordinance): - The B-4, General Business DISTRICT is intended to accommodate a range of commercial USES and is intended for application only adjacent to the urbanized areas of the COUNTY. - (2) The types of uses authorized in the B-4 District are in fact the types of uses that have been determined to be acceptable in the B-4 District.
+Uses authorized by Special Use Permit are acceptable uses in the district provided that they are determined by the ZBA to meet the criteria for Special Use Permits established in paragraph 9.1.11 B. of the Ordinance. - C. Regarding whether the proposed Special Use Permit is in harmony with the general purpose of the Zoning Ordinance: - \(1) Paragraph 2.0 (a) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to secure adequate light, pure air, and safety from fire and other dangers. - This purpose is directly related to the limits on building coverage and the minimum yard requirements in the Ordinance, and the proposed site plan appears to be in compliance with those requirements. - \(2) Paragraph 2.0 (b) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to conserve the value of land, BUILDINGS, and STRUCTURES throughout the COUNTY. - It is not clear whether the proposed rezoning will have any impact on the value of nearby properties without a formal real estate appraisal, which has not been requested nor provided, and so any discussion of values is necessarily general. - (3) Paragraph 2.0 (c) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to lessen and avoid congestion in the public streets. - a.
+Traffic volumes are expected to increase due to the proposed Special Use, but no Traffic Impact Analysis has been done. - b.
+The Somer Township Road Commissioner has been notified of this case, and no comments have been received. - c.
+IDOT District 5 has been notified of this case, and no comments have been received.